-Can you believe that I used to subsist on chicken fingers and pizza?
-Here I am, 15 years later, running a food blog and making things like this italian house salad, this Bacon Jam, this Bourbon Walnut Pork Tenderloin, or Scallops with Tomato Butter Sauce on the regular.
-Chicken fingers?
-Seriously, I missed out on so much for so long.
+Can you believe that I used to subsist on chicken fingers and cheese pizza?
+Here I am, 15 years later, running a food blog for my full-time job and posting about awesome italian side dishes.
+Life is strange, right?

 I branched out a bit when I left for college, but I really started to branch out when I started dating my husband.
 His family cooked really different foods and I had to eat, or starve!
 All of a sudden, not liking most foods was kinda embarrassing.
 Little by little, I got over it.
 Now I'm making up for lost time!

 This Italian salad is one of my favorite Italian side dishes!
 It's the perfect compliment to your favorite pasta or lasagna, or served on the side of a classic Italian dish like Chicken Parmesan.

 My mother-in-law, Julie, is famous for this salad and it's her recipe!
 It's a knock-off from a local Italian café in Jefferson City, Missouri.
 The place is called Madison's Cafe, and it's famous for this salad the way that Red Lobster is famous for it's biscuits, or Olive Garden is famous for it's bread sticks, just on a smaller scale.
 I absolutely love how fresh this Italian house salad tastes!

 You will need marinated artichoke hearts for this recipe.
 Add them to your Amazon cart here.